Random walks and L\'evy processes as rough paths: Abstract

 \section{Abstract}

-We consider random walks and L{\'e}vy processes in the free nilpotent Lie group $G^N(\R^d)$ as rough paths.
-For any $p > 1$, we completely characterise (almost) all L{\'e}vy processes whose sample paths have finite $p$-variation, provide a L{\'e}vy-Khintchine formula for the characteristic function of the signature of a L{\'e}vy process, and give sufficient conditions under which a sequence of random walks in $G^N(\R^d)$ converges weakly to a L{\'e}vy process in rough path topologies.
+We consider random walks and L{\'e}vy processes in a homogeneous group $G$.
+For all $p > 0$, we completely characterise (almost) all $G$-valued L{\'e}vy processes whose sample paths have finite $p$-variation, and give sufficient conditions under which a sequence of $G$-valued random walks converges in law to a L{\'e}vy process in $p$-variation topology.
+In the case that $G$ is the free nilpotent Lie group over $\R^d$, so that processes of finite $p$-variation are identified with rough paths, we demonstrate applications of our results to weak convergence of stochastic flows and provide a L{\'e}vy--Khintchine formula for the characteristic function of the signature of a L{\'e}vy process.
 At the heart of our analysis is a criterion for tightness of $p$-variation for a collection of c{\`a}dl{\`a}g strong Markov processes.
-We demonstrate applications of our results to weak convergence of stochastic flows.